jundi69/pccl/README.md

 PCCL implements a novel TCP-based network protocol "Collective Communications over IP" (CCoIP).

 # Example
-The Following is a simplified example of an application using PCCL in C++ and Python.
+The Following is a simplified example of an application using PCCL in C++.
 Please refer to the documentation for more details and fault tolerance considerations.

 ```c++